 The Best Disability Insurance For Dentists And Dental Surgeons

-You are probably wondering who we like to work with for dentist.
+You are probably wondering who we like to work with for dentists and dental surgeons.
 First, we work with many disability insurance carriers.
 So, we are sure we can find one that meets your needs and budget.

-There also is no “best” carrier per se.
-The best one is the one that meets your needs and budget, and, most importantly, will meet your goals and needs if disabled.
+Additionally, there also is no “best” disability insurance carrier per se.
+The best one is the one that meets your needs, and, most importantly, will meet your goals and needs if disabled.
 Premiums, as we have stated, are secondary.
 So, does that mean we don’t care about premiums?
 No way!
 We do care!

-However, there are two carriers that stands out to us.
-These plans with these carriers takes care of the many drawbacks of the disability insurance through the American Dental Association.
+However, there are many carriers that stand out to us.
+These plans with these carriers take care of the many drawbacks of the disability insurance plan through the American Dental Association.
 Although the plan through the ADA has improved, these plans below each have many of the same or similar benefits.
 Moreover, many of these plans offer much more enhanced and valuable benefits.

 The first is Guardian and their ProVider Plus disability insurance policy.
 We like Guardian’s ProVider Plus because:

-(1) true own-occupation / pure own-occupation definition: you can work in another occupation and still be eligible for disability benefits.
+(1) true own-occupation / specialty own-occupation definition: you can work in another occupation and still be eligible for disability benefits.
 If you specialize, your specialty is your occupation.

 (2) residual/partial disability of 15% or more loss of income, even after returning to work and working full-time.
 Most importantly, you don’t need to be totally disabled first as some policies require.

 (3) days on disability need not be consecutive to satisfy the elimination period.
 Additionally, a new elimination period is waived if another disability occurs within 5 years of the previous one.